opista/svn-blamer/README.md

 ## Requirements

-This extension requires that you have Tortoise SVN installed, with command-line tools.
+This extension requires that you're on a Windows machine and have Tortoise SVN installed, with command-line tools.

 ## Extension Settings

 Currently there are no settings
 ## Known Issues

+- Likely to be imcompatible with Mac & Linux. ([Pull requests welcome!](https://github.com/BeauAgst/blamer-vs/issues))
-- A little bit slow, because all unique logs have to be retrieved first.
+- A little bit slow, because all unique logs have to be retrieved first. ([Issue](https://github.com/BeauAgst/blamer-vs/issues/3))

 ## Release Notes

-### 0.1.1
+### 0.2.0
 Added keyboard shortcut
 ### 0.1.0
 Initial build of extension